Diet-Microbiome-Interactions-Lab/margie/README.md

 # 🌹🦠️🍄 margie 🍄🦠️🌹
-### Mostly Automated Genome Feature-Prediction Tool
+### Mostly Automated Rapid Genome Inference Environment

 _*Purpose*_: To rapidly annotate genomes in a scalable and confident manner using all of the latest tools and technologies.